LonnyCox55/MSDS692_ParasiticInfectionCNN/README.md

 1. Minimize this risk for human error
 2. Decrease the amount of waiting time before the classification is made by a doctor

 Both of these goals will result in the patients getting placed on the proper medication in a timely manner.

-Historically, CNN architectures have proven to be an incredibly effective tool in the medical imaging field.
+Plus, historically, CNN architectures have proven to be an incredibly effective tool in the medical imaging field.
 For example, CNNs have been used to detect malaria, tuberculosis, and many other conditions.

 ## How to Run the Project in Google Colab